noiz23/programer2/OCPStudyGuide/README.md

     - IntStream: Used for the primitive types int, short, byte, and char
     - LongStream: Used for the primitive type long
     - DoubleStream: Used for the primitive types double and float
+    - The sorted() method is used in a stream pipeline to return a sorted Stream.
+    - The average() method returns an OptionalDouble since averages of any type can result in a fraction
+    -  The partitioningBy() operation always returns a map with two Boolean keys, even if there are no corresponding values
+    - The three common types of double, int and, long have dedicated supplier classes. --> BooleanSupplier.
     -

 =====================================================================CH 5:
  Resources are closed after the try clause ends and before any catch/ finally clauses.